woman with dry eye in front of a computer

 This can happen for several reasons including allergies, side effects from medications, hormonal changes, and illness.

-Depending on the cause and exact symptoms of your dry eyes, our Ironwood eye doctors will be able to prescribe treatments and medications aimed at increasing the amount of tears your eye produces and/or slowing the evaporation of tears to better hydrate your eyes.
+Depending on the cause and exact symptoms of your dry eyes, our Tucson eye doctors will be able to prescribe treatments and medications aimed at increasing the amount of tears your eye produces and/or slowing the evaporation of tears to better hydrate your eyes.

 What Are the Main Causes of Dry Eye?